TRAILER UNDERRIDE: CONSPICUITY, HUMAN FACTORS, AND REAR BUMPERS

 Returning to a more serious vein, countries around the world are becoming concerned with the instances of underride.
 George Rechnitzer of Monash University’s Accident Research Centre in Clayton, Victoria, Australia, states, “Crashes involving heavy vehicles and other road users are recognised internationally to be a significant contributor to the total number of people killed or seriously injured in road crashes.”
 At the 15th International Technical Conference on the Enhanced Safety of Vehicles, Rechnitzer made a presentation on “Development and Testing of Energy Absorbing Rear Underrun Barriers for Heavy Vehicles.”

 In his presentation Rechnitzer said, “Rear underrun crashes are a particularly severe crash type because the floor structure of most heavy vehicles is above bonnet height.
 Cars can run under this structure (e.g., the tray of a rigid truck) with the tray penetrating through the car’s windscreen pillars and into the passenger compartment.
 The usual occupant protection features built in cars such as seat belts, airbags, crush zones are bypassed and ineffective in this crash type.”
-In a comprehensive study titled “Truck Involved Crash Study: Report on Fatal and Injury Crashes of Cars Into the Rear of Trucks,” (May 1991), Rechnitzer and Foong Cee Wai further discuss this and several other
+In a comprehensive study titled “Truck Involved Crash Study: Report on Fatal and Injury Crashes of Cars Into the Rear of Trucks,” (May 1991), Rechnitzer and Foong Cee Wai further discuss this and several other issues.

 As a partial solution, Rechnitzer adds, “An effective means of preventing underrun lies in adding a frame structure to the rear of the truck which is of sufficient structural strength and geometry to engage the front structure of a car . . . .